Snowbird Guide: Where to go and what to do in Arizona - RV Travel

 Sun City and Sun City West made it for their great affordable food joints.

-Fountain Hills because of its art fairs and beautiful views.
+Fountain Hills is here because of its art fairs and beautiful views.
 Then there’s Gilbert boasting its new and growing restaurant row.

-Tucson and its lovely mountain landscapes made the list alongside Showlow, for its cabins.
+Tucson and its lovely mountain landscapes made the list, alongside Showlow, for its cabins.

 Tempe can be an exciting place to live because it is home to Arizona State University and all of its activities.